-Biron, on perceiving the enemy, immediately sent an aide-de-camp to inform Vendôme; but that general, who had not risen till ten o'clock and was tranquilly eating his breakfast, at first refused to credit the news; and it was not until two other aides-de-camp had arrived hard upon each other's heels, that, "declaring that devils must have brought the enemy," he sent orders to Biron to attack, promising to support him immediately.
+Biron, on perceiving the enemy, immediately sent an aide-de-camp to inform Vendôme; but that general, who had not risen till ten o'clock1 and was tranquilly eating his breakfast, at first refused to credit the news; and it was not until two other aides-de-camp had arrived hard upon each other's heels, that, "declaring that devils must have brought the enemy," he sent orders to Biron to attack, promising to support him immediately.2 regiments as they came hurrying up in column were charged and broken before they were able to deploy; cavalry and infantry were mixed up together, and the utmost confusion prevailed.

 After an obstinate struggle, Cadogan was driven back, but his resistance had given the main body of the Allies time to cross the Scheldt and form in order of battle, while the bulk of the French were still passing the river.
-Vendôme and the Duc de Bourgogne, entirely disconcerted at finding themselves engaged in a battle which neither had foreseen, issued contradictory orders; several regiments as they came hurrying up in column were charged and broken before they were able to deploy; cavalry and infantry were mixed up together, and the utmost confusion prevailed.
+Vendôme and the Duc de Bourgogne, entirely disconcerted at finding themselves engaged in a battle which neither had foreseen, issued contradictory orders; several

-&lt;sup>1 Vendôme himself admitted this in a despatch to the King, giving as an excuse that he had been thirty hours in the saddle, and was ill.
+1 Vendôme himself admitted this in a despatch to the King, giving as an excuse that he had been thirty hours in the saddle, and was ill.